 Materials and Methods:

 The study was made during kharif seasons of the year 2021-22 to 2023-24 at Main Cotton Research Station, Navsari Agricultural University, Surat, Gujaratto evaluate the effect of nitrogen levels on yield of cotton and to find out the effect of growth retardants on plant canopy of cotton grown under high density planting system.
 Geographically, the research station is located in the South Gujarat.Soil of the field was Vertisol clayey containing nitrogen (252 to 275 kg availableNha-1), phosphorus (29.06 to 38.73 kg availableP2O5ha-1) and potash (496 to 542 kg availableK2Oha-1).
 Total nine treatment combinations comprising of three nitrogen levels viz; 375kg Nha-1 (N1), 300kg Nha-1(N2) and 225kg Nha-1(N3) with 3 treatments of growth retardants viz; cycocel spray @ 50 g a.i./ha in each spray at 60 and 75 days after sowing (G1), mepiquat chloride spray @ 37.5 g a.i./ha in each spray at 60 and 75 days after sowing (G2) and control i.e. water spray at 60 and 75 days after sowing (G3) were carried out with factorial randomized block design.
 The experiment was conducted in three replications.
 A public sector Bt cotton hybrid; GTHH 49 (BG-II) was selected for the study and was sown with high dense spacing of 60x45cm.
 Urea and single super phosphate were used as sources for N and P, respectively during the study.
 Common application of farm yard manures@ 5 tonesha-1 was done during all the three years.
-Seasonal conditions were moderately favourable to cotton crop during all the years of study.
+Seasonal conditions were moderately favourable to cotton crops during all the years of study.
 Necessary observations were recorded and statistically analyzed.
 Economic parameters were also computed based on current market prices of labour, inputs and produces.

 Results and discussions: